 In 1903, under the direction of Arnold Moses, the Senate wing was reconstructed in American Renaissance style to mirror the Assembly quarters.
 The wing was enlarged using classical forms and rich decorative treatments and has stayed intact since.
 The original 1792 east wing was replaced with a four-story office section in 1906.
 The front area was extended on the east side in 1911 and on the west side the following year.
 In the ensuing decades, no major structural changes occurred aside from the modernization of the main corridor in the late 1950s.

 A long-term renovation project began in 1987, which restored the legislative portion of the building and added legislative office space, known as the South Addition.
-Next, the State House Annex was renovated and a pedestrian tunnel and multi-level parking garage constructed.
-Hundreds of craftspeople and workers dedicated months – in some cases, years – for specialized efforts in stained glass, gilding, millworking and decorative molding to recreate original details of the chambers, rotunda and Annex.
+Next, the State House Annex was renovated and a pedestrian tunnel and multi-level parking garage were constructed.
+Hundreds of craftspeople and workers dedicated months - in some cases, years - to specialized efforts in stained glass, gilding, mill working, and decorative molding to recreate the original details of the chambers, rotunda, and Annex.
 A public-private partnership allowed for the golden dome and interior rotunda space to be refurbished.
-A Welcome Center, cafeteria and landscaped plaza were added.
+A Welcome Center, cafeteria, and landscaped plaza were added.
 Under the New Jersey Public Buildings Arts Inclusion Act, state artists were commissioned to create artworks to commemorate new chapters in the capitol’s history.

 In July 2017, the front portion of the New Jersey State House, including the Rotunda, was closed for renovations.
 The work was completed in 2023.
 Central to the project was upgrading infrastructure to address modern technology, security, and life-safety needs.
-Decorative improvements restored the Rotunda and Governor’s outer office to its 1911-1913 appearance.
+Decorative improvements restored the Rotunda and Governor’s outer office to its 1911 to 1913 appearance.